Juicy, tender pork shoulder steak recipes for the grill and for the stove top – a delicious dinner option year-round.

 And if you will be charcoal grilling them, a marinade containing beer will not only add great flavor, but will also help inhibit the formation of polycyclic aromatic hydrocarbons (PAHs) .
 These carcinogenic substances naturally form on the surface of charcoal-grilled meats and marinating in beer before hand has been proven to greatly reduce their emergence.

-If you do not already have a favorite marinade you might get inspired by one on this list of Marinades for Pork (Chops and Steaks).
+If you do not already have a favorite marinade you might get inspired by one on this list of Pork Marinade Recipes.

 In this example we use a mixture of olive oil, sweetish Czech red pilsner with nice malty, biscuity notes and herbal undertones, fresh oregano (using dry is fine), paprika, cumin, garlic powder and a bit of salt.

-Pork shoulder steak is cooked when the internal temperature reaches 145 F.
+Pork shoulder steak is food safe when the internal temperature reaches 145 F.

-You can cook pork steaks until up to 160 – 165 F for well-done before you take them off the grill and let them rest for a few minutes, the meat juices should run clear.
+You can grill pork steaks until up to 160 – 180 F for well-done before you take them off the grill and let them rest for a few minutes, the meat juices should run clear.
 You can loosely cover them with foil during the rest.

 Select a cast iron skillet or another heavy bottomed pan for best results.

-You can always throw some corn on the cob and some sweet peppers, padrons or shishitos on the grill to accompany the juicy pork.
-Potato salads or cheesy potatoes are always complementary as are all manner of other salads – this hearty barley salad, coleslaw, greens with berries or grilled peaches, etc,
+You can always throw some corn on the cob and some vegetables like sweet peppers, padrons or shishitos on the grill to accompany the juicy pork.
+Potato salads or cheesy potatoes are always complementary as are all manner of other salads – this hearty barley salad, coleslaw, greens with berries or grilled peaches, etc.

 If you end up with leftover pork steak, here is a way to reuse it (a favorite in our family).